surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 #### Formula

-The Formula modulator shape is a fully-fledged and LUA-enabled scriptable modulation source.
+The Formula modulator shape is a fully-fledged and Lua-enabled scriptable modulation source.
 Although this shape may not be as straight forward to use and to understand as the others listed above, in its complexity hides true modulation power, which technically-geared users will truly appreciate.